 pool-disable-external-auth command, specifying the pool UUID if necessary.

 Leaving the domain does not delete the host objects from the AD database.
-For information on how to delete disabled host entries, see the Microsoft Support article.
+Refer to the Active Directory documentation for information about how to detect and remove your disabled host entries.